- The importance of onboarding

 - How did you find your supervisor's support?
 Did he or she give you the necessary support?

-- If you had to give us 3 tips to improve it, what would they be?
+- If you had to give us 3 tips to improve our processes, what would they be?

 - Would you recommend our company to your friend?